-(Agostinho 2006)
+Agostinho (2006)

-I would extend this definition so that a 'design' may be that of an information resource, tool, activity, environment or educational organisation.
-I have learned and employed a wide range skills including composition of words, graphic design, desktop publishing, video editing and computer programming.
-I have tackled the design and making of computer programs, web sites, films, furniture, office spaces, online spaces and rooms to support education.
+I would extend this definition so that a design may be that of an information resource, tool, activity, environment or educational organisation.
+In my practice, I have learned and employed a wide range skills including composition of words, graphic design, desktop publishing, video editing and computer programming.
+I have also tackled the design and making of computer programs, web sites, films, furniture, office spaces, online spaces and rooms to support education.

-5.2.2 Design Science
+3.2.2 Design Science

-Defined by Buckminster Fuller (1963), Design Science brought systematisation to the design process, and became understood as the scientific study of design (Gregory 1966).
+Defined by Buckminster Fuller (1963), Design Science brought systematisation to the design process, and became understood as the scientific study of design (Gregory, 1966).